Structured Data Generation

 ['RICKY', 'LEONORE', 'DORIAN']

-Now that you better understand how to use Field (and Fieldset), let’s take a look at how to use them to generate structured data using Schema.
+Now that you understand how to use Field and Fieldset, let’s look at how to use them to generate structured data with Schema.

-Firstly, let’s import the required classes and enums and create required instances:
+First, let’s import the required classes and enums and create the necessary instances:

 from mimesis import Field, Fieldset, Schema